- Who can see my health records?

-We want you to feel comfortable at Rutgers Health Services (RHS) and to trust that RHS safeguards the privacy and security of your healthcare information.
+We want you to feel comfortable at Rutgers Student Health (RSH) and to trust that RSH safeguards the privacy and security of your healthcare information.
 We reinforce this fundamental commitment to confidentiality through management/staff trainings and educational programs.
-Every RHS staff member signs a confidentiality agreement, which legally binds them to maintain all matters as strictly confidential.
+Every RSH staff member signs a confidentiality agreement, which legally binds them to maintain all matters as strictly confidential.
 Federal and State confidentiality practices maintain strict security controls over patient health information.

 For a full description of how health information about you may be used or disclosed, please see the “Notice of Privacy Practices”.

-If you would like to review your health records with your RHS Provider, you can schedule an appointment with them to do so.
+If you would like to review your health records with your RSH Provider, you can schedule an appointment with them to do so.

 Please do not email your provider to schedule an appointment!
 Call 848-932-7402 or use the online scheduling tool.

 Rutgers University does require proof of vaccination for the following diseases: Measles, Mumps and Rubella (MMR), Hepatitis B, and Meningitis.
 In addition, Tuberculine skin testing may be required in certain situations.
 Please click here for detailed information on immunization requirements.

 Staff at Rutgers Student Health can assist students by providing necessary immunizations (incurs a fee for the vaccine), drawing blood for immune titers (may incur a small fee), and by entering your information into the University computer database.

 If you are not feeling well and would like to be seen by one of our clinicians, you should call the appointment line.
 Appointments are usually available within 24 hours by calling (732) 932-7402, or click here to access the online scheduling tool.